shahroudy/NTURGB-D/README.md

 * A119.	support somebody with one’s hand (someone is sick, help him to walk).
 * A120. finger-guessing game (playing rock-paper-scissors).

-### Mailing List

-If you are interested to recieve news, updates, and future events about this dataset, please subscribe in the Google group of the dataset at: https://groups.google.com/d/forum/ntu-rgbd.
-If you cannot access the group's page, please email me, I will add your email to the list.
-You can find my email in the [paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf), and I'm the first author :)

-### 3D Human Activity Analysis Challenge

-We organized the action recognition challenge "Large Scale 3D Human Activity Analysis Challenge in Depth Videos" based on the "NTU RGB+D" dataset in ACCV 2016.
-Details about this challenge can be found [here](http://rose1.ntu.edu.sg/ActionRecognitionChallenge).

 ### Citation

 To cite "NTU RGB+D" dataset, please use this bibtex record: